bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 ## 6. Defaults & Overrides (EmailGovernance)

-When a new field should participate in the defaults/overrides system (a source Email used to provide defaults and/or overrides), integrate it with the governance layer.
+Public API configuration should have parity across the Java builder API and the Java defaults/overrides mechanism.
+When a new user-facing field is added to `Email` or a related model and that value can be represented on a source object, integrate it with the governance layer.
+This allows projects that centralize behavior through default or override `Email` objects to use the same feature without per-message Java code.

+Only skip defaults/overrides integration when the value cannot sensibly be represented on the source model, when it depends on runtime state that cannot be copied, or when it is a per-recipient sub-field that should be set while constructing recipients instead.
+Document the reason in the implementing issue or PR.

 - Add EmailProperty entry (core-module)
   - If the field is on Email and needs default/override resolution, add a corresponding constant to org.simplejavamail.internal.config.EmailProperty.